Your Dallas FHA Loan Experts.

 FHA will allow the seller to pay up to 6% of the purchase price toward the buyer’s closing costs.
 This is called a seller’s concession.
 Most conventional loans only allow a 3% concession.

 Absolutely not.
-Anyone is eligible for an FHA loan as long as the loan is on a primary residence.
+Anyone is eligible for an FHA loan as long as the loan is for a primary residence.
 Even if you have had FHA loans in the past, you are still eligible for FHA financing.